OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 ## Remediation

-- When implementing OAuth, always consider the technology used and whether the application is a server-side application that can avoid revealing secrets, or a client side application that cannot.
+- When implementing OAuth, always consider the technology used and whether the application is a server-side application that can avoid revealing secrets, or a client-side application that cannot.
 - In almost any case, use the Authorization Code flow with PKCE.
 One exception may be machine-to-machine flows.
 - Use POST parameters or header values to transport secrets.
 - When no other possibilities exists (for example, in legacy applications that can not be migrated), implement additional security headers such as a `Referrer-Policy`.